 FIU-IND Registration for IFSC Entities: What Changed, What Breaks, and How to Fix It

-For many years, FIU-IND registration was treated as a procedural formality—something to be “completed in due course” once operations were underway.
+For many years, FIU-IND registration for IFSC entities was treated as a procedural formality—something to be “completed in due course” once operations were underway.
 In the GIFT IFSC environment, that approach is no longer viable.

 Two regulatory interventions have fundamentally altered the compliance landscape:

-Together, these circulars have transformed FIU-IND Registration for IFSC Entities from an administrative step into a licence-linked regulatory condition.
+Together, these circulars have transformed FIU-IND Registration in GIFT IFSC from an administrative step into a licence-linked regulatory condition.

-For every Regulated Entity in GIFT IFSC, FIU registration is now:
+For every Regulated Entity in GIFT IFSC, FIU registration under FINNET / FINGate 2.0 is now:

 In practical terms:

-FINNET / FINGate compliance in GIFT IFSC is no longer optional.
-It is part of your licence.
+FINNET / FINGate registration in GIFT IFSC is no longer optional.
+It is part of your licence compliance framework.

 What Exactly Changed?